 As an NYU student, you have access to many resources, including the University Learning Center.
 Learn how to make the most of the services offered by the ULC.
 What can you gain by attending LGs?
 What happens during Bits?
 Are the Academic Skills Workshops useful?
 Spend time with our Learning Assistants and learn how to Study Smart!

 Study Planning - preparing for exams

 Don’t fall into the trap of putting all your energy into one exam at the expense of all your other classes, only to find yourself playing catch-up for another exam!
 Use your syllabuses wisely, make a plan, and face your exams with confidence.

-In addition to subject-matter tutoring, the ULC's Peer Academic Coaches can help you improve your learning skills and techniques.
-Whether you need assistance managing your time and putting together an appropriate study plan, or would like some tips and advice on note-making or efficient reading, our Coaches are here to help you.
-Like all of our Learning Assistants, the Coaches are your peers, and want to pass along the tips they wish they'd had before!
-Come to our Academic Skills Workshops to learn how to become a better student, or visit them one-on-one for specific advice.
+In addition to subject-matter tutoring, the ULC's Learning Assistants can help you improve your learning skills and techniques.
+Whether you need assistance managing your time and putting together an appropriate study plan, or would like some tips and advice on note-making or efficient reading, our LAs are here to help you.
+They are your peers, and want to pass along the tips they wish they'd had before!
+Come to our Afternoon Learning Series to learn how to become a better student, or visit them one-on-one for specific advice.